Information Security Operations Management Manual

 (74) Ad-hoc scans include scans on any new servers and services prior to production deployment as per the following process:

-- the Information Security Team shall perform Vulnerability Analysis Scan of all systems and services related to the specified implementation;
+System Owner or System Administrator shall create a new service request and submit to the Information Security Team for actioning; - the Information Security Team shall perform Vulnerability Analysis Scan of all systems and services related to the specified implementation;

 - the vulnerability assessment report shall be submitted to the implementation team;

-- the Information Security Team lead will validate with respective System Owners or System Administrator on closure of the vulnerabilities, and then perform a re-scan;
+- the Information Security Team lead will validate with respective

-- vulnerabilities that cannot be actioned within the defined timeframe will need to be managed according to the requirements of the University's Risk Management Framework; and
+System Owners or System Administrator on closure of the vulnerabilities, and then perform a re-scan; - vulnerabilities that cannot be actioned within the defined timeframe will need to be managed according to the requirements of the

-- assets / services / devices can be released to production only after the final sign off by Information Security Team, and the appropriate Change Management approval.
+University's Risk Management Framework; and assets / services / devices can be released to production only after the final sign off by Information Security Team, and the appropriate Change Management approval.

 Classification of Vulnerabilities

-(75) Vulnerabilities are classified based on their impact in a given environment, to data / information or to the University's reputation.
+(75) Vulnerabilities are classified based on their impact in a given environment, to data / information or to the

 Rating |